MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 ## Usage

 1. Create one tex file per reference in the `~/bibNotes folder`.
 Use the supplies examples as templates.
 Use the cite key from BibTeX as the name of the bibNote file.
 Use a blank line between paragraphs.
-Note that text-wrapping figures is easier than text-wrapping tables.
+Note that text-wrapping figures is more straightforward than text-wrapping tables.
 Skip text-wrapping if it is too tedious at this time.
 Add figures, tables, equations, URLs, citekeys, index macros, acronyms, glossary terms, and math notation as you work.
-2. Use the citekey as the argument of the bibentry macro inside a new subsection heading.
+2. Use the citekey as the argument of the `\bibentry` macro inside a new subsection heading.
 This will inject the bibliography entry upon export to PDF.
 3. You can cluster citations by topic and subtopic.
-You can lower the heading level to subsubsection for the bibilographic entry.
+You can lower the heading level to a subsubsection for the bibliographic entry.
 4. Compile to HTML to enjoy in a web browser.
 Compile to PDF to edit while traveling or away from the computer.
-5. Compiles with texlive; no extra packages required.
+5. Compiles with *texlive*; no extra packages required.

 ## Status:
 Work in progress.